Perinatal Clinical Nurse Specialist

 Our Perinatal CNS graduate certificate can be completed in twelve months.
 The curriculum is individualized for each student, but at a minimum requires completion of the core graduate Perinatal CNS curriculum.

-All certificate courses are offered with distance learning support, making the program accessible to students who live outside of the Seattle area and to local students with limited availability during the week.
+Didactic classes typically meet on-campus one day a week and clinical seminars one day a month.
+This schedule makes the program accessible to students who live outside the Seattle area and to local students with limited availability during the week.

 If you live outside of Washington State, you should contact the Perinatal CNS faculty lead prior to applying to discuss clinical placement options.